defndaines/bank-machine/README.md

  - each 4th line is blank
  - an empty line must be the last line in the file (following a preceding empty 4th line)

 Make alterations to this file until all tests pass.
-Then you can run the project using the same run command mentioned above.
+Then run the project using the same run command mentioned above.

 ## Possible Future Enhancements: